kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Only one of the 24310 sequences will correspond to the actual data printed in the above table, while all the other realizations are possible, they are fictitious.
 We do this, because the null hypothesis is that there is no difference between A and B.  Values in the table could have come from either system.

 So for each of the 24310 realizations we calculate the difference of the averages between A and B, :math:`\bar{y}_A - \bar{y}_B`, and plot a histogram of these differences.
 I have shown this below, together with a vertical line showing the actual realization in the table.
 There are 4956 permutations that had a greater difference than the one actually realized, i.e. 79.6% of the other combinations had a smaller value.

-The corresponding :math:`z`-value is 0.8435, and the probability of obtaining that value, using the :math:`t`-distribution with :math:`n_A + n_B - 2` degrees of freedom is 79.3%.
+Had we used a formal test of differences where we pool the variances, we will find a :math:`z`-value of 0.8435, and the probability of obtaining that value, using the :math:`t`-distribution with :math:`n_A + n_B - 2` degrees of freedom is 79.3%.
 See how close they agree?

-..	/Users/kevindunn/Statistics course/Course notes/Design of experiments/images/alternative-randomization.py
 ..
 Future improvement: superimpose the t-distribution on top of the histogram (scaled).
 E.g. see BHH(v1) page 97
 .. figure:: images/single-experiment-randomization.png
 	:align: center
 	:width: 750px
 	:scale: 90

-Recall that independence is required to calculate the :math:`z`-value for the average difference and compare it against the t-distribution.
-By randomizing our experiments, we are able to guarantee that the results we obtain from using t-distributions are appropriate.
-Without randomization, these z-values and confidence intervals may be misleading.
+Recall that independence is required to calculate the :math:`z`-value for the average difference and compare it against the :math:`t`-distribution.
+By randomizing our experiments, we are able to guarantee that the results we obtain from using :math:`t`-distributions are appropriate.
+Without randomization, these :math:`z`-values and confidence intervals may be misleading.

-Another reason is that formulating all random combinations and then calculating all the average differences as shown here is intractable.
-Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for question 4 in assignment 3: 20 values from group A and 23 values from group B. [It took 122 seconds to calculate a million of them, and 960,566,918,220 combinations would take more than 3 years].
+The reason we prefer using the :math:`t`-distribution approach over randomization is that formulating all random combinations and then calculating all the average differences as shown here is intractable.
+Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for the complete data set: 20 values from group A and 23 values from group B. [It took 122 seconds to calculate a million of them, and the full set of 960,566,918,220 combinations would take more than 3 years].

 .. _DOE-COST-approach:

 Changing one variable at a single time (COST)
 ==============================================

-How do we go about running our experiments when there is more than one variable present that affects our outcome, |y|?
+How do we go about running our experiments when there is more than one variable present that affects our outcome, :math:`y`?
+In this section we describe **how not to do it**.

-You will often come across the thinking that we should change one variable at a time.
+You will often come across the thinking that we should change one variable at a time:

+	*	Something goes wrong with a recipe: e.g the pancakes are not as fluffy as normal, or the muffins don't rise as much as they should.
+You are convinced it is the new brand of all-purpose flour you recently bought.
+You change only the flour the next time you make pancakes to check your hypothesis.
+	University computer labs

   Consider a bioreactor where we are looking at producing a particular enzyme.
 The yield is known to be affected by the dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration and type, and reactor temperature, amongst other variables.
 For illustration purposes let's assume that temperature and feed substrate concentration are chosen, as they have the greatest effect on yield.

 The base operating point is 346K with a feed substrate concentration of 1.5 g/L (point marked with a circle) and a yield in the region of 63%.